mapmeld/our-moment-apart/3-sally-marchan/3-sally-marchan.md

-# The Younger Sally Jacobs
+# The Younger Sally Marchan

 Publishing this report will be a challenge.
 Verifying it may be impossible.
 I can only assure you that, unlike many other accounts that cross your desk, it has been meticulously